mmkal/eslint-plugin-mmkal/README.md

 ]
 ```

 This will rely on [prettier's built-in config resolution](https://prettier.io/docs/en/configuration.html#sharing-configurations).
-The reason this package doesn't do this is so that you can install it in a project *without* a `.prettierrc.js` file, you get what *I* think is a better prettier config than the default.
+The reason this package doesn't do this is so that you can install it in a project *without* a `.prettierrc.js` file, and you get what *I* think is a better prettier config than the default.

 ### Common globals are enabled